sangria-graphql/sangria-graphql.github.io/learn.md

 }
 ```

-Now that we defined base for secure application, let's create a context class, which will provide GraphQL schema with all necessary helper functions:
+Now that we defined a base for a secure application, let's create a context class, which will provide GraphQL schema with all necessary helper functions:

 ```scala
 case class SecureContext(token: Option[String], userRepo: UserRepo, colorRepo: ColorRepo) {